 In the circumstances detailed in paragraphs 2.1, 2.2, 2.3 and 2.4 below, the on-field umpire shall have the discretion to refer the decision to the third umpire or, in the case of paragraphs 2.2, and 2.4, to consult with the third umpire before making the decision.
-In line with clause 21.5, the third umpire shall already have reviewed television replays of the bowler's front foot landing and, where not satisfied that the second requirement of clause 21.5.2 (front foot landing behind the popping crease) has not been met, shall immediately have advised the bowler's end umpire (who shall in turn have immediately called and signalled No ball).
+In line with clause 21.5, the third umpire shall already have reviewed television replays of the bowler's feet landing and, where satisfied that not all the requirements have been met, shall immediately have advised the bowler's end umpire (who shall in turn have immediately called and signalled No ball).
 Accordingly, paragraphs 2 (Umpire Review) and 3 (Player Review) of this Appendix D shall operate on the basis that this element of the referral and/or consultation process has already been undertaken.